kwila-cloud/karriba/README.md

 ### Needs

-- [ ] We need about $5,000 to fund the initial development of this project.
-- [ ] We need a good name for the project, one that will be well received in the market.
 - [ ] We need alpha testers.
 People who are willing to try out early iterations of the project even if it is far from complete and sometimes glitchy.
+- [ ] We need sponsors.
+Initial development will take several months.

 Please contact addison@kwila.cloud if you are interested in helping with any of these needs!